UTT-Connole/class-api-IT4200-2024-fall/README.md

 To get to your endpoint go to the folder the app is in in a terminal (EX. class-api-IT4200-2024-fall) and run the command “python3 -m flask run”, this will start the server.
 From there navigate to the url and your desired endpoint “http://127.0.0.1:5000/calc” for calculator for example.

 ## How to use Calculator Endpoint
-Use this template to add or subtract two numbers together "http://127.0.0.1:5000/calc?x=#&y=#&op=#" Replace the first two #'s with what ever numbers you would like!
-The last # is your operator Current Operators: add, subtract, multiply, divide
-If you leave one of the variables empty, you will get an error.
+Use this template to add,subtract,multiple,or divide two numbers "http://127.0.0.1:5000/calc?x=#&y=#&op=#" Replace the first two #'s with what ever numbers you would like The last # is your operator, The current current operators are: add, subtract, multiply, divide They must be spelled exactly like those or else you will get an error If you leave any of the variables empty, you will get an error.

 ## How to use twoManaCombo Endpoint
 Go to http://127.0.0.1:5000/twoManaCombos, get the combo name, and start building your next MTG deck!